Skip to main content

 • graphics

-• “The graphics are excellently stylized and there's just enough character and diversity in buildings as to not look repetitive.”
+• “Graphics are excellently stylized with just enough character and diversity in buildings to avoid repetition.”

 • optimization

-• “- Only concern I got is about the performance - playing on highest settings - it got a tiny bit worse towards the late-stage of game (averaging about 40 fps with city spanning half the island) - the usual colony sim issue, but still quite good compared to other colony sim games.”
+• “- only concern I got is about the performance - playing on highest settings - it got a tiny bit worse towards the late-stage of game (averaging at about 40 fps with city spanning half the island) - the usual colony sim issue, but still quite good compared to other kinds of colony sim games.”

 • music